 If you applied as a couple but only one of you did something wrong, you will both get half a sanction.

 If you don’t agree with a sanction, you can challenge it online or through the helpline.
-Citizens Advice can help you do this and guide you through the process:

 You can apply for a hardship payment if a sanction has left you unable to afford basics like your food or rent.
 This is a loan to help you until your next payment.
 You will have to pay this back eventually through future Universal Credit payments.